ajdavis/mongo-python-driver/doc/api/motor/tutorial.rst

 ----------------
 Motor, like PyMongo, represents data with a 4-level object hierarchy:

-* :class:`~motor.MotorConnection` / :class:`~motor.MotorReplicaSetConnection`:
+* :class:`~motor.MotorClient` / :class:`~motor.MotorReplicaSetClient`:
   represents a mongod process, or a cluster of them.
-You explicitly create one of these connection objects, connect it to a running mongod or mongods, and use it for the lifetime of your application.
+You explicitly create one of these client objects, connect it to a running mongod or mongods, and use it for the lifetime of your application.
 * :class:`~motor.MotorDatabase`: Each mongod has a set of databases (distinct sets of data files on disk).
 You can get a reference to a database from a